-Our CIR team includes six permanent staff members, twelve associate consultants and specialists that we engage regularly across a spectrum of project work.
-Two thirds of our team are Aboriginal and/or Torres Strait Islander staff.
-Our team members have diverse community connections and expertise, including in health, economic development, communications, law, cultural heritage, education, youth affairs, reconciliation, tourism, employment, the arts, transport, land rights and native title, planning and environmental management.
+Our CIR team includes eight permanent staff members and a panel of experienced associate consultants and specialists that we engage regularly across a broad spectrum of project work.
+Approximately two thirds of our team identify as First Nations peoples.
+Our team members have diverse community connections and expertise, including in health, communications, law, education, youth affairs, reconciliation, tourism, employment, the arts, transport, planning, and environmental management.

 Aden Ridgeway was born in Macksville in northern NSW in 1962.
 He is a proud member of the Gumbaynggirr people.
 His life has seen him rise from the treadmill of poverty and growing up on an Aboriginal reserve.
 His early experiences have resulted in strong family traditions and he is the very proud father of two adult sons and a younger daughter.